vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 As you can see, the `pushNamed()` function takes in two parameters:

-* `String routeName`: this is the name of the route that we should have already defined at our app-level.
+* `String routeName`: this is the name of the route that should have already been defined at the app-level.
-* `Object? arguments` an optional object to pass to the route as a parameter.
+* `Object? arguments`: an optional object to pass to the route as a parameter.

-After handling the tapping event, we can go ahead and program our `DetailsPage` widget who is responsible for displaying the details of each person that should be passed to it as a parameter.
-In SwiftUI, since the navigation is tightly connected to the structure of the UI using `NavigationStack` and `NavigationLink`, you pass `Hashable` parameters that have to be sent to the details page into the `NavigationLink` and when the `navigationDestination()` function is called, you receive that `Hashable` object and can then directly instantiate your details page.
-In Flutter since the routes are defined at an app-level, where you have no idea of which object is selected or what object to pass to where, you need to dynamically pass these objects of type `Object?` to the route and at the receiving side, read them using `ModalRoute` as you can see here:
+After handling the tapping event, the next step is to define the `DetailsPage` widget that is responsible for displaying the details of each person.
+In SwiftUI, the navigation is tightly connected to the structure of the UI using `NavigationStack` and `NavigationLink`, so you pass `Hashable` parameters that have to be sent to the details page into the `NavigationLink`.
+When the `navigationDestination()` function is called, you receive that `Hashable` object and can then directly instantiate your details page.
+In Flutter the routes are defined at the app-level, where you don't know which object is selected or what object to pass to where.
+Instead, arguments need to be dynamically passed into the new route.
+The widget below extracts the arguments using `ModalRoute.of()`:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/navigation_in_flutter/lib/main.dart (DetailsPageExample)"?> -->
 ```dart